anoopt/get-issues-and-call-flow/README.md

-# GitHub Action to get issues with specified label
+# GitHub Action to get issues and then call Micorsoft Flow